Safety

 • Qualitative Fit Testing

-• Quantitative Fit Test
+• Quantitative Fit Testing

-• Respirator Types and Fits Review
+• Respirator Types and Fittings Review

 • Respirator Training

-• Respiratory Maintenance and Care Review
+• Respirator Maintenance and Training Review

 Objectives

-• Describe proper protection in hazardous breathing environments.
+• Describe engineering controls for hazardous environments.

-• Describe the requirements of a respiratory protection program.
+• Describe OSHA’s respiratory protection program requirements.

 • Identify respirator selection criteria.

-• Describe the different types of respirators.
+• Identify different types of respirators.

 • Describe OSHA's medical evaluation requirements.